n0mer/gradle-git-properties/README.md

 }
 ```

-Custom properties can also be added with `customProperty` (supports both expressions and closures):
+Custom properties can be added with `customProperty` (supports both expressions and closures):

 ```groovy
 gitProperties {